kaslr/another_null_chal/writeup.md

 ```python
 add_topic('vic.tim', 0x80, b'info l3ak <3 .....', 12)
 ```
-this alloc tricks malloc into splittin the large chunk , servin the requested sized chunk to B & updatin the `fd` & `bk` of the remainder chunk in the bin (chunk Cʼs data region) to a piointer to the `main_arena` struct , which is a sructure in libcʼs .data section. when we then show the contents of chunk C , weʼll be leaking a libc pointer which can be used to calculate the base address of libc.
+this alloc tricks malloc into splittin the large chunk , servin the requested sized chunk to B & updatin the `fd` & `bk` of the remainder chunk in the bin (chunk Cʼs data region) to a pointer to the bin header in the `main_arena` struct , which is a sructure in libcʼs .data section. when we then show the contents of chunk C , weʼll be leaking a libc pointer which can be used to calculate the base address of libc.

 ```python
 show_topic(3)